mesquita/mesquita.github.io/cv.md

 ## Short biography

-Vinicius Mesquita de Pinho received his B.Sc. degree in Electronics and Computing Engineering from the Federal University of Rio de Janeiro (UFRJ), Brazil, in 2019.
-He is an M.Sc. student in the Electrical Engineering Program - COPPE/UFRJ.
-Since 2015, he has been working at the Laboratory of Signals, Multimedia, and Telecommunications (SMT).
+Vinicius currently is an Early Stage Researcher at Nokia Bell Labs working in the PAINLESS project, within the framework of the H2020 Marie Skłodowska-Curie Innovative Training Networks.
+Vinicius Mesquita de Pinho received his M.Sc. degree in Electrical Engineering from Instituto Alberto Luiz Coimbra de Pós-Graduação e Pesquisa de Engenharia (COPPE), in 2021 and his B.Sc. degree in Electronics and Computing Engineering from Federal University of Rio de Janeiro (UFRJ), Brazil, in 2019.
+He has an interest in signal processing applied for telecommunications, machine learning, and computer vision.

 ---